Dharini-maker/UI-UX-Experiment5/README.md

 To Present 2 different UX project scenarios (e.g., designing a health app, an e-commerce site, or a government service portal).

 ## Algorithm:

-1. Identify user pain points.
+1.Identify user pain points.

 Write 1–2 clear UX problem statements using the defined template:

 "[User] needs a way to [achieve goal] because [obstacle], which results in [impact]."

-2. Identifying Appropriate Research Methods
+2.Identifying Appropriate Research Methods

 Identify the most suitable research methods (e.g., surveys, interviews, usability testing, diary studies).

 Justify your method choice.

-3. Creating Personas
+3.Creating Personas

 Based on previous user data or a given user scenario.

-4. Create at least two user personas with:
+4.Create at least two user personas with:

 Demographics